vectorcr/theodinproject/intro.md

 ## Why overcome that

 Because when it comes down to it I am not that stupid and I have been around computers my entire life.
 This is in my blood, I just need to take up the mantle.

+testing main